Ingal nodded at Karl. “Now, stretch your stride. The muscles need to be pushed to gain strength.”

 Evon smiled.
 “I think it’s a manifestation of power.
 In this case, one of the Light.”
 She seemed to be listening to something—Sorcha, Roselyn suspected.
 Then she added,

 “Were you, perhaps, praying that Neima would help them?”

 The dru’s eyebrows came together for a moment.
-“I was praying that God would see the healthy, young girl and have pity on those like her that were so sick and clearly dying, and save them.”
+“I was praying that God would see the healthy young girl and have pity on those who were so sick and clearly dying, and save them.”

 “How did you feel while Neima moved through the room?”
-Evon was clearly after something now, but what, Roselyn didn’t know.
+Evon was clearly after something now, but what, Roselyn did not know.

 The dru smiled.
 “I felt like my prayer was being answered.
 I was sure the flame was curing the children.”

 Evon smiled.
 “And when the flame went out?”

 He shook his head.
 “I… it’s hard to describe.”
 He bit his lip.
 “Something had left me—winked out with the flame—and yet, I felt—better—different—happy, despite the loss.”